hungngomobile/typescript-react-redux-saga-cart-example/README.md

+# Typescript React Redux Saga Cart Example

+This project simulates an asynchronous API to calculate cart totals.
+An usual application that needs to send cart details to calculate the totals (like shipping or apply coupon) can be built with Redux + Redux Saga, like this example.

+You can find the demo link in project details.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts